 The Master's Programme in Nuclear Engineering is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-Core studies (23-24 ECTS credits) include courses on maintenance management, nuclear power plant engineering, introduction to sustainability, the foundation of computational fluid dynamics.
+Core studies, 28 ECTS credits, include courses on maintenance management, nuclear power plant engineering, sustainability, technology and society, and applied mathematics.

-Obligatory specialisation studies (57 ECTS credits) include courses on nuclear reactor design, computational nuclear thermal hydraulics, nuclear reactor physics methods, nuclear reactor dynamics, steam turbines.
+- Compulsory studies: nuclear reactor design, computational nuclear thermal hydraulics, nuclear reactor physics methods, nuclear reactor physics analyses, nuclear reactor dynamics, steam turbines, theoretical nuclear thermal hydraulics, experimental nuclear thermal hydraulics, radiation protection.

 Double degree studies for LUT degree students

-The programme also offers students a possibility for double degree studies.
-Students admitted to the double degree programme receive a degree certificate from two universities after they have fulfilled the degree requirements of both universities involved.
+The programme also offers a possibility for double degree studies.
+Students admitted to the double degree programme receive a degree certificate from two universities after they have fulfilled the degree requirements of both universities.

 Double degree studies for students from partner universities